mvysny/karibu-testing/karibu-testing-v10/README.md

 ### Clicking Buttons

 Vaadin Button contains the `click()` method, however that method actually invokes the browser-side click method which will then eventually fire server-side click listeners.
-However, with serverless testing there is no browser and nothing gets done.
+However, with browserless testing there is no browser and nothing gets done.

 It is therefore important that we use the `Button._click()` extension method provided by the Karibu Testing library, which moreover checks the following points prior running the click listeners: